systematic-magic/AgingPubMed/editorials_pdf.rst

 Check with author about nonworking links (see exceptions :ref:`here<links>`).
 They can choose to replace or remove them.
 If an author requests to remove a link, then the name of the resource (software, database,   tool, etc.) should be/remain present.
 In cases where the name of the resource is the same as the website URL (ex: MicroRNA.org), the protocol (https:// or http://), “www.” and any other excess information should be removed from the URL, and the remaining resource/website name should no longer be kept as an active link (ex: “http://www.microrna.org/microrna/home.do” would be changed to “MicroRNA.org”).

+4.3.
+Check Latin terms (this applies to all text except References):

+	- The following Latin terms should be formatted in italics: *ex vivo, in silico, in situ, in vitro, in vivo*.

+	- et al, etc, and via should be formatted in :ref:`plain text<plain_text>`.

+	- :ref:`Plain text<plain_text>` is acceptable for all other Latin terms not noted above.

+	- A period should follow "et al": et al.

+4.4.
+British and American English spelling are both acceptable; however, consistency should be maintained.

 |
 .. _figures_pdf_editorials: